 Patients benefit from a holistic assessment of their needs.
 Nursing models help to promote this and also encourage nurses to take a systematic approach

 This two-part series explores the value of nursing models and suggests that nurses should reconsider their use.
 It outlines that the fundamental concepts, beliefs, and values about nursing in these models have relevance to current policy debates about the future of nursing.
-The first article gave an overview of what nursing models are, how, and why they were developed, and some of the key criticisms made of them.
+The first article gives an overview of what nursing models are, how, and why they were developed, and some of the key criticisms made of them.
 This second article examines their relevance to contemporary nursing practice with particular reference to recent policy initiatives designed to modernise nursing and to raise standards of care.

 Identification of the core aspects of the nurse’s role remains at the centre of contemporary policy debates.
 Although the NHS is subject to much change in its organisation and management, the one constant is the need for health professionals to provide care.
 We suggest that theoretical models of nursing can provide a platform for re-examining and reasserting the essence of nursing and its contribution to healthcare.